faastjs/faast.js/docs/11-contributing.md

 $ npm run build
 ```

-### All "fast" live cloud tests
+## Running the Testsuite

-First follow the instructions in the README to setup accounts on cloud
+First follow the instructions in the README to setup accounts on cloud providers.
-providers.

 ```
 $ npm run test